Moving your banking to Suncorp

 - BPAY® payments, such as rates and utility bills.

-Suncorp can assist with cancelling direct debits on your behalf, however fees may apply.
-Please contact Suncorp on 13 11 55 if you require assistance.
+You’ll need to update all your direct debit providers (such as your mobile phone company and services you’re subscribed to), and direct creditors (such as your employer) yourself.
+Suncorp Bank staff can assist with cancelling direct debits on your behalf, however fees may apply.
+Please contact Suncorp on 13 11 55 if you need help.

 - Ensure that there’s sufficient money in your new Suncorp account to cover any newly established transfers.